LonleyBuzzyBee/Roshambo/README.md

-# _Leetspeak Translator_
+# _Rock, Paper, Scissors_

 #### _This is an exercise of using Behavior Driven Development and automated testing.
 5/13/2020_

-### Made by Nitun Datta
+### Made by Nitun Datta  and Mai Cook
 ## Description

-_This is a console app where user inputs a word and it is then translated into Leetspeak._
+_This is a console game where two players input rock, paper, or scissors.
+Then the program determines who the winner is depending on which they choose._

 ## Setup/Installation Requirements